Pacers vs. 76ers Player Props Betting Odds

-Those looking to place a player prop bet can find odds for Joel Embiid, Tyrese Haliburton and others in the Philadelphia 76ers-Indiana Pacers matchup at Wells Fargo Center on Sunday at 6:00 PM ET.
+Player prop bet odds for Joel Embiid, Tyrese Haliburton and others are listed when the Philadelphia 76ers host the Indiana Pacers at Wells Fargo Center on Tuesday at 7:00 PM ET.

 Place your bets on any NBA matchup at FanDuel, and sign up with our link for a first-time offer!